-Electronic test and measurement equipment is exempt from FCC part 15, subpart B compliance in the United States of America and from ICES-003 compliance in Canada.
+Electronic test and measurement equipment is exempt from FCC part 15, subpart B compliance in the United States of America.
 However, EXFO Inc. makes reasonable efforts to ensure compliance to the applicable standards.

 The limits set by these standards are designed to provide reasonable protection against harmful interference when the equipment is operated in a commercial environment.
-This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in accordance with the user guide, may cause harmful interference to radio communications.
+This equipment generates, uses, and can radiate radio frequency energy and, if not installed and used in accordance with the user documentation, may cause harmful interference to radio communications.
 Operation of this equipment in a residential area is likely to cause harmful interference in which case the user will be required to correct the interference at his own expense.